 A VPN can help you better protect your online privacy when consuming NSFW content

-Thanks to the end-to-end encryption technologies used in reputable VPN solutions, the tracking of your online activities can be restricted or even prevented — minimizing the opportunities for cybercriminals to intercept and decrypt your data.
+Thanks to AES 256 encryption in reputable VPN solutions, you can restrict or even prevent tracking of what you get up to online — minimizing the opportunities for cybercriminals to steal and decrypt your data — especially when surfing on insecure public Wi-Fi hotspots.